tsmith422/Zanzibar/README.md

 Otherwise, type 'n' or 'no' if you wish to end your turn.

 ## Creator's Note
-This project was made in my freshman year of college as my final project for my Computing course; it was my first time creating a visual interactive program using Python so, while the project does not look as visually appealing as it could be, I am still very proud of it.
+This project was made in my freshman year of college; it was my first time creating a visual interactive program using Python so, while the project does not look as visually appealing as it could be, I am still very proud of it.
 It was also my first time working on a program in a group setting, where each member had their own specific tasks to complete which came into one whole project.<br><br>